-SMART HEURISTICS What interests me is the question of how humans learn to live with uncertainty.
+According to Zwicky, the illusion is caused by selective attention.
+SMART HEURISTICS.
+What interests me is the question of how humans learn to live with uncertainty.

 Before the scientific revolution determinism was a strong ideal.
 Religion brought about a denial of uncertainty, and many people knew that their kin or their race was exactly the one that God had favored.
 They also thought they were entitled to get rid of competing ideas and the people that propagated them.
 How does a society change from this condition into one in which we understand that there is this fundamental uncertainty?
 Judgemental Heuristics and Biases: Try these cases yourself.

 A. A cab was involved in a hit-and-run accident.
 Two cab companies serve the city: the Green, which operates 85% of the cabs, and the Blue, which operates the remaining 15%.
 A witness identifies the hit-and-run cab as Blue.
 When the court tests the reliability of the witness under circumstances similar to those on the night of the accident, he correctly identifies the color of the cab 80% of the time and misidentifies it 20% of the time.
 B. C. Heuristics “to learn by discovery” Heuristics.
 Heuristic Evaluation.
 July 6, 2014 Showing users things they can recognize improves usability over needing to recall items from scratch because the extra context helps users retrieve information from memory.

 January 1, 1997 Discount usability engineering is our only hope.
 We must evangelize methods simple enough that departments can do their own usability work, fast enough that people will take the time, and cheap enough that it's still worth doing.
 The methods that can accomplish this are simplified user testing with one or two users per design and heuristic evaluation.